2401lucas/ProcedurallyGeneratingEcosystem/README.md

 ## Seamless Chunk Borders
-Depending on the distance of each chunk the number of vertices can be lowered for better performance
+Depending on the distance of each chunk the number of vertices can be lowered for better performance.
+This caused issues with the border of the terrain mesh not aligning with
 ![image](https://user-images.githubusercontent.com/32739337/100557982-aaf12600-3282-11eb-83ec-dc7047e93cad.png)